nmshd/documentation/_docs_explore/64-request-items.md

 The ProposeAttributeRequestItem is a combination of [ReadAttributeRequestItem](#readattributerequestitem) and [CreateAttributeRequestItem](#createattributerequestitem).
 The sender would like to receive a correct Attribute from the peer, thinks it has a possible value but the peer might overrule this value with an existing or new one.

-To create a peer Attribute (owner = peer) with a value proposed by the sender, an Identity uses the ProposeAttributeRequestItem.
+To create an Attribute with a value proposed by the sender, an Identity uses the ProposeAttributeRequestItem.
 A proposed value in this case means, that the recipient is allowed to change the value if accepting the request.

 ### Examples {#proposeattributerequestitem-examples}